fulgenssequar/DataCSV/README.md

 # Get all matrices of size 2 x 3

-# Return a iterator, not a Array
+# Return a iterator, not a Array -> iter
-# Discard all key columns other than the :Data column
+# Discard all key columns other than the :Data column -> nokeys
-# Only return the [:matrix] from the Dict.
+# Only return the [:matrix] from the Dict. -> dmapper

 mx23 = findRows( r -> r.x % 3 == 1 && r.y % 4 == 2, rows; iter = true, nokeys = true, dmapper = d -> d[:matrix] )
+# mx23 can be folded, reduced, aggregated, accumulated, etc.

 ```